Brownie Crinkle Cookies

 Unsalted Butter

-The reason why most recipes including this one call for unsalted butter is that different brands of butter use different amounts of salt.
+The reason why most recipes, including this one, call for unsalted butter is that different brands of butter use different amounts of salt.

 To make sure your cookies taste just right, it’s best to use unsalted butter!

 However, if you only have salted butter on hand, you can use it.
-The cookies will taste a bit saltier but will still taste great.
+The cookies will taste a bit saltier, but will still taste great.
 Just be sure to omit the salt that this recipe calls for.

 The Chocolate

 This part is up to you!
 I like these cookies best with good-quality dark chocolate, but you can use semi-sweet or milk chocolate if you don’t have any on hand.
+This will affect the thickness of the batter and the spread of the cookies, though!

 Chopped-up chocolate bars, chocolate chips, or chocolate chunks all work great.